dev366/ansible-role-postgresql/README.md

 =======================

 Ansible role to install and configure PostgreSQL, create user and database.
-Tested on Ubuntu Trusty.
+Tested on Ubuntu Trusty and CentOS 7.
-No usage of 'shell:' only ansible commands.
+(Almost) no usage of 'shell:', only ansible commands.

 Requirements
 ------------